alexewerlof/jty/README.md

 * Thoroughly tested for edge cases
 * Works in Node and Browsers (CommonJS out of the box)
 * High performance

+## Why?

+* For **JavaScript**, `jty` helps verify function/method contracts and fail early with [good error messages](https://medium.com/hackernoon/what-makes-a-good-error-710d02682a68) instead of continuing on wrong assumption and producing wrong results (which is hard to debug due to [implicit type conversion quirks](https://2ality.com/2013/04/quirk-implicit-conversion.html))
+* For **TypeScript**, `jty` helps guarantee type safely when called from JavaScript code (also provides reliability against abusing TypeScript's escape hatches like `as` and `any`)
+* For **JSON**, `jty` helps verify the shape of the object inside the code without having to write a schema.

 # How to use it?